foyer-rs/foyer/README.md

 ## Supported Rust Versions

-*foyer* is built against the latest stable release.
+*foyer* is built against the recent stable release.
 The minimum supported version is 1.76.
 The current *foyer* version is not guaranteed to build on Rust versions earlier than the minimum supported version.

 ## Development state & Roadmap